EOSIO/eos/TUTORIAL.md

 "PW5JuBXoXJ8JHiCTXfXcYuJabjF9f9UNNqHJjqDVY7igVffe3pXub"
 ```

-For the purpose of this simple development environment, your wallet is being managed by
-your local `nodeos` via the `eosio::wallet_api_plugin` we enabled when we started `nodeos`.
-Any time you restart `nodeos` you will have to unlock your wallet before you can use the
+For the purpose of this simple development environment, your wallet is being managed by your local `nodeos` via the `eosio::wallet_api_plugin` we enabled when we started `nodeos`.
+Any time you restart `nodeos` you will have to unlock your wallet before you can use the keys within.
-keys within.

 ```
 $ cleos wallet unlock --password PW5JuBXoXJ8JHiCTXfXcYuJabjF9f9UNNqHJjqDVY7igVffe3pXub
 Unlocked: default
 ```

-It is generally not secure to use your password directly on the commandline where it gets
-logged to your bash history, so you could also unlock in interactive mode:
+It is generally not secure to use your password directly on the commandline where it gets logged to your bash history, so you can also unlock in interactive mode:

 ```
 $ cleos wallet unlock
 password:
 ```

-For security purposes it is generally best to leave your wallet locked when you are not
-using it.
-To lock you wallet without shutting down `nodeos` you can do:
+For security purposes it is generally best to leave your wallet locked when you are not using it.
+To lock your wallet without shutting down `nodeos` you can do:

 ```
 $ cleos wallet lock
 Locked: default
 ```

-You will need you wallet unlocked for the rest of this tutorial.
+You will need your wallet unlocked for the rest of this tutorial.

 All new blockchains start out with a master key for the sole initial account, `eosio`.
-To
-interact with the blockchain you will need to import this initial account's private key
-into your wallet.
+To interact with the blockchain you will need to import this initial account's private key into your wallet.

-Import the master key for the eosio account into your wallet.
+Import the master key for the `eosio` account into your wallet.

 ```
 $ cleos wallet import 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3